How to Password Protect PDF in Java

 securityManager.setSecurityOptions(securityOptions);

-This will set all the necessary security options of the PDF document.
-This can be seen in the output below:
+This will set all the necessary security options for the PDF document.

 Summary

-In this article, we looked at how Java opens an existing PDF document and add password protection using IronPDF Library.
-IronPDF makes a lot easier to work with PDF files in Java.
-Whether you want to create new document or make a PDF viewer, IronPDF helps to achieve this task with a single line of code.
-IronPDF's Engine is well suited for Java programming language, as it is fast and memory efficient.
-With IronPDF, you can set user password along with the owner password.
-It provides full protection options along with other features like converting to PDF from other formats and splitting and merging documents.
+This article explained how to open an existing PDF document and add password protection using the IronPDF Library for Java in Java.
+IronPDF makes it a lot easier to work with PDF files in Java.
+Whether you want to create a new document or make a PDF viewer, IronPDF helps to achieve this task with a single line of code.
+IronPDF's Engine is well suited for the Java programming language, as it is fast and memory efficient.
+With IronPDF, you can set a user password along with the owner password.
+It provides full protection options along with other features like converting to PDF from other formats with IronPDF, splitting documents with IronPDF, and merging documents with IronPDF.

-IronPDF can be used for free in a 30-day trial and can be licensed for commercial use.
+IronPDF can be used for free in a free trial of IronPDF and can be licensed for commercial use with IronPDF.
 Its lite package starts from $749.
-Download download IronPDFand give a try.
+Download IronPDF and give it a try.